Stiven-Gjekaj/PacketBrawl/README.md

 ## 📖 Overview

-**TerminalLanBattler** is a fast-paced, turn-based LAN multiplayer battler where 2–6 players connect over TCP/IP, choose unique hero classes, and battle in real-time.
+**PacketBrawl** is a fast-paced, turn-based LAN multiplayer battler where 2–6 players connect over TCP/IP, choose unique hero classes, and battle in real-time.
 The server is authoritative and handles all game logic; clients display a terminal UI and send actions.
 Features include mana-based abilities, defensive mechanics, cooldown systems, and strategic gameplay.

 ---